ianbtr/iTrace-post/README.md

 * `srcml`
 * `tar`

-The following modules are also required:
+The following modules are also required (among others):
 * `numpy`
 * `pandas`
 * `scipy`